bcss/RentACar-Contract/docs/ADMIN_GUIDE.md

 ## Introduction

 ### Purpose
-This guide provides comprehensive instructions for system administrators managing the RCCMS Rental Car Contract Management System.
+This guide provides comprehensive instructions for system administrators managing the KarāraOS Rental Car Contract Management System.
 It covers all administrative functions, security settings, user management, and system monitoring.

 ### Administrator Role
 As an administrator, you have full access to: